 Natalie is passionate about helping organisations mature their environmental and social responsibility journey with an emphasis on embracing credible tools which contribute to achieving sustainability goals and demonstrating outcomes to stakeholder groups.

-Penda is based in the United Kingdom and joins ASI as Qualitative Research Manager.
+Penda is based in the United Kingdom and joined ASI in September 2021 as Qualitative Research Manager.
+She is responsible for project-related work, related to the applied FPIC process, aiming to support local communities in Guinea with tangible deliverables improving their understanding of bauxite exploration and mining processes, building capacity of local communities and support for specific skills development, together with additional targeted research to further help inform people and mitigate impacts from bauxite development.
 She has over ten years of experience working in academia, research, international development, and consultancy on issues at the intersection between, sustainable development, mining, conflict, security, and development.

 Before joining ASI, Penda was a Lecturer in sustainable mining at the Camborne School of Mines, University of Exeter, for four years.
 Before her academic role, Penda was Senior Resilience Advisor at CARE International-UK, providing technical support and project development assistance on resilience-building projects in various CARE country programmes, including Niger, Nepal, Somaliland, South Sudan, and Haiti.
 Previously, she was a livelihood and governance advisor, where she worked on natural resource management projects in Burkina Faso, Sierra Leone, Guinea, and Cameroon.
 Penda worked as an environmental consultant for AECOM and in research and communications roles for the Conflict, Security and Development Group in King’s College London and Helen Keller Worldwide in Guinea.